The Truth About Toothpaste:

 In 2008, my staff and I were fortunate to have attended Dr. Abrahamsen’s course entitled “Etiology, Diagnosis, and Cure of the Non-Carious Loss of Tooth Structure”, during which we learned that the harmful effect of toothpaste and toothpaste abrasion in studies undertaken by Dr. Abrahamsen over the last six years (as well as in his thirty-five years of clinical observations).

-Where there is evidence of loss of tooth structure or “abfractions”, I recommend that you brush with water only, baking soda or a low abrasive toothpaste and that you use an electric toothbrush (manual toothbrushes can cause an almost “sawing” effect when combined with toothpaste).
+Where there is evidence of loss of tooth structure or “abfractions”, I recommend that you brush with water only, baking soda or a low abrasive toothpaste and that you use an electric toothbrush.
 Many of my patients have seen a significant improvement in overall sensitivity when switching to brushing with just baking soda and water.

 So the truth about toothpaste?
 We don’t need it!
 If you desire the minty taste of toothpaste, use a very small amount on your tongue and rinse it out or use an alcohol-free mouthwash.
 Above all, remember to brush for 2 minutes on top, 2 minutes on bottom and floss!
 If you are interested in more information, reach out to our office and I will be happy to discuss this with you further at your next visit.